streamlit/streamlit/docs/deploy_streamlit_app.md

 ## Put your Streamlit app on GitHub

-Make sure it's in a public folder and that you have a [requirements.txt file](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)
+Make sure your app is in a public GitHub repo and that you have a [requirements.txt file](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)

 - If you need to generate a requirements file, try using `pipreqs`